 A collection of four different Girl Scout cookie copycats all with 4-ingredients OR less!

 A quick video tutorial for these Girl Scout Cookie copycats is above this text.
-More details and the full printable recipes are below:
+More details and the full recipes are below:

 First up: EASY THIN MINT COOKIES.